The American put with finite-time maturity and stochastic interest rate: Numerical analysis

 \subsection{Computational approach}

 With an abuse of notation, we denote by $P(t, T) = P(t, r, T)$ the time-$t$ price of a zero-coupon bond with maturity $T$ (c.f. \eqref{eqn:bond}); the dependence on the initial state $r$ is indicated in the subscript of the expectation operator.
-Recall the integral equation \eqref{eq:numer-1} for the boundary $b$: for $(t,r) \in [0, T) \times \cI$ such that $b(t,r) > 0$, we have
+By Proposition \ref{prop:D} we have $b(t,r) = 0$ for $r < 0$, i.e., it is never optimal to stop for negative values of the interest rate.
+To compute $b(t,r)$ for $r \ge 0$, recall the integral equation \eqref{eq:numer-1}: for $(t,r) \in [0, T) \times \cI$ such that $b(t,r) > 0$, we have

 where $v_e$ and $v_p$ are stated in \eqref{eqn:v_e}.
 With the last parameter $b$ of $v_p$, we emphasise the dependence on the function $b$:

 In the numerical scheme below, we evaluate $v_p$ for consecutive approximations of $b$.